KyleGoslan/App-Workshops-Old/03 - Locations/Task.md

 var long:Float = 0.0
 ```

 Here we have to cast them as the type of `Float` as swift will default a decimal number to a `Double`.
-However the value we get our of our slider is a float, so we need out properties to be the same.
+However the value we get out of our slider is a float, so we need out properties to be the same.
 I'm also giving them an initial value of 0.

 We need to get the values out of our sliders, so set up IBActions for each of them.
 Make sure you set the arguments to sender.
 I set the relevant property that we just set up to the value from the slider, and then use string interpolation to set the labels text value to that value.
 This is for my latitude slider, you should be able to figure out the other one, which is virtually identical.